devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0-FundamentalLabs/APIM-4.2.0-Fundamentals-Lab05_Creating-WebSocket-API/step2/step2.md

   - Click 'Publish' button to perform the publish operation.

-Now your WebSocket API is ready for testing
+Now your WebSocket API is ready

 Continue to the next section.